This is the fifth annual Modern Slavery Act Statement made by Chelsea FC plc on behalf of itself and its UK subsidiary companies (the Group).

 Our commitment to fighting slavery

-The Club has a zero tolerance approach to slavery, in all its forms, within its supply chains.
+The Club has a zero tolerance approach to slavery, in all its forms, within its supply chain.
 It is committed to running its business in an ethical and lawful manner and, as such, all persons working for us, and all persons in our supply chain, must comply with the law and help the Club to ensure that modern slavery is not taking place anywhere in our business or in our supply chain.

 The Club continues to be accredited by the Living Wage Foundation.
 This means that we voluntarily agree to pay every member of staff over the age of 18 a fair wage – in line with the cost of living and significantly above the current national minimum wage.
 The Club also imposes this obligation on third party organisations who supply us with staff to work at our sites.